ianblenke/my_jepa/README.md

 - ✅ **Monitor performance** with comprehensive metrics
 - ✅ **Serve applications** via REST API

-Your model represents the cutting edge of **lifelong learning AI** - a system that gets smarter over time, just like humans do! 🧠✨
+This model represents the cutting edge of **lifelong learning AI** - a system that gets smarter over time, just like humans do! 🧠✨